-Unexpected disasters can strike at any time, and when they do, it’s essential that you have a backup and continuity plan ready.
+Unexpected disasters can strike at any time, and when they do, it’s essential that you have a backup business IT services and security continuity plan ready.
 The problem is most small businesses either have substandard backup plans with limited functionality or none at all.

 Disaster Recovery Statistics

-Nearly 70 percent of businesses that lose their data quickly go out of business.
+Nearly 60 percent of small businesses that lose their data go out of business within six months.
 This is because not only do they have to deal with stolen information, they also have to handle the PR nightmare that comes with this type of disaster.
 Clients often abandon a company that has had its data compromised, even if no customer information was lost.
 This loss of confidence in the business is often more damaging than the actual loss of data.
 When a business becomes known for falling victim to a cyber-attack, it doesn’t matter how strong that business’s security was or what measures they had in place.
 Customers only see that hackers were successful in attacking the company, and they begin to doubt whether the business can recover.

 With our disaster recovery and business continuity plans, you don’t have to worry about this happening to your business.
-After meeting with the various teams at your company and performing a risk assessment of your business, our experts will analyze the critical operations and functions of your company.
+After meeting with the various teams at your company and performing a risk assessment of your business, our outsourced IT support services experts will analyze the critical operations and functions of your company.

 What Should my Disaster Recovery and Business Continuity Plan Include?